A perturbation and generic smoothness of the Vafa-Witten moduli spaces on closed symplectic four-manifolds: Perturbations

-As mentioned in Introduction, this perturbation does not involve connections.
-In Section \ref{sec:rankthree}, we prove that the moduli space of solutions to the equations \eqref{eq:pVW1} and \eqref{eq:pVW2} with $A$ irreducible, $\alpha - \bar{\alpha} =0$ and $\alpha + \beta$ being of rank three is a smooth manifold of dimension zero for a generic choice of the perturbation parameters.
+Note that this perturbation does not involve connections.
+In Section \ref{sec:rankthree}, we prove that the moduli space of solutions to the above equations \eqref{eq:pVW1} and \eqref{eq:pVW2} with $A$ irreducible, $\alpha - \bar{\alpha} =0$ and $\alpha + \beta$ being of rank three is a smooth manifold of dimension zero for a generic choice of the perturbation parameters.